HabitFree/wp-accountability/README.md

 "One or more database tables are unavailable.
 The database may need to be repaired."

 If that is the case, log into localhost:8080/phpmyadmin and drop all the tables from the wp_test database.
+(Do not drop the database itself.)
+This error may be caused when the tests are inturrupted before they are completed.

 If that isn't the probblem, make sure you are using a `DB_HOST` url of this format: